mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

         * example
             * stripping HTML out of text
             * '4' -> 'for', '2' -> 'too', 'U' -> 'you'
-    * breaking text into tokens — breaks the text into one or more tokens
+    * breaking text into one or more tokens tokens
         * token - smaller, meaningful string
         * lucene itself doesn’t act on large strings but on tokens
         * example: splitting text into tokens based on whitespaces